awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

    }
    ```

 1. The following command is required only if your database is running in a VPC\.
 If it isn't, skip this command\.
-Look up the VPC information for your Amazon RDS database instance by using either the Amazon RDS console, or by using the `aws rds describe-instances` CLI command\.
+This command configures the Lambda rotation function to run in the VPC that your Amazon RDS DB instance is running in\.
+Look up the VPC information for your Amazon RDS DB instance by using either the Amazon RDS console, or by using the `aws rds describe-instances` CLI command\.
 Then put that information in the following command and run it\.

    ```
    $ aws lambda update-function-configuration \
-             --function-name arn:aws:lambda:us-west-2:123456789012:function:MySecretsManagerRotationFuncion \
+             --function-name arn:aws:lambda:us-west-2:123456789012:function:MySecretsManagerRotationFunction \
              --vpc-config SubnetIds=<COMMA SEPARATED LIST OF VPC SUBNET IDS>,SecurityGroupIds=<COMMA SEPARATED LIST OF SECURITY GROUP IDs> \
    ```